 ARR = Yearly subscription cost (ACV) + expansion revenue – churn

-It’s not uncommon for SaaS companies to have scalable packages.
-By allowing customers to convert at a low initial price point, they can generate recurring income through expansion.
-As customers who purchase “basic” subscriptions build upon their contracts, the company gradually increases its ARR.
+SaaS companies often have scalable packages.
+Offering a low initial price allows for recurring income through expansion.
+As customers with “basic” subscriptions enhance their contracts, the company increases its ARR.
+Subtract lost revenue from cancellations or downgrades when calculating true ARR.

 Switching From MRR to ARR